amit7sri/PhotoPosing/README.md

 	1) Uplaod a photo with landmark and user.
 	2) The App Engine will detect face expression, landmark and suggest similar images.
 	3) The image is saved to firebase storage and added to firebase database.
-	4) Android app will show a) Images suggested by our database, b) images suggested by google, c) face expression, d) map to the detected landmark
+	4) Android app will show a) Images suggested by our database, b) images suggested by google, c) face expression, d) map to the detected landmark.